Beveling the Top of a Concrete Column

 - Select the cylinder, click the Subtraction edit button, and click on the bottom of the cone.

-The resulting 3D shape is a tool that can be used to create a chamfer.
+The resulting 3D shape is an object that can be used to create a chamfer.

-: If you have difficulty with this operation, try setting the height of the cone to be 1/16 in lower than that of the cylinder.
+If you have difficulty with this operation, try setting the height of the cone to be 1/16" lower than that of the cylinder.

-- Select File> Close from the menu to return to floor plan view and create another cylinder with the same diameter as the one created in step 1.
+- Select File> Close View from the menu to return to floor plan view.

-- Select 3D> Create Perspective View> Perspective Full Overview , then click on the chamfering tool and use the Move edit handle to move it so that it will intersect the top of the cylinder.
+Select 3D> Create Perspective View> Perspective Full Overview , click on the chamfering object to select it, and use the Move edit handle to move it so that it will intersect the top of the cylinder.

 - If you wish, you can use the Transform/Replicate Object edit tool to move it precisely along the Z axis.

-- You can also use the Transform/Replicate Object edit tool to move each object to an absolute x,y location in order to make sure they are directly on top on each other.
+- You can also use the Transform/Replicate Object edit tool to move each object to an absolute x,y location in order to make sure they are directly on top of each other.

 - In this example, a 24" tall cylinder is used and the chamfering tool is set at a height of 22" to create a 2" chamfer in the next step.

-You now have a completed concrete colunm with a beveled top edge.
+You now have a completed concrete column with a beveled top edge.